nl900/rag-cloud-deploy/README.md

 ## Improvements
 - Error handling and retry logic for external service integrations (openai and neo4j)
-- Separate requirements.txt instead of docker inline installs
 - Have a shared Secret Kubernetes manifest for different environments
+- Secret rotations, container image scanning to enhance security
 - Deployment via CI/CD for different environments
 - Canary deployment for prod environment
+- Restrict unnecessary traffic in Kubernetes network policies
-- Structured JSON logging to integrate with a centralized log collector.
+- Structured JSON logging to integrate with a centralized log collector eg Grafana
-- Grafana dashboards to visualize key metrics
+- Set up Grafana dashboards to visualize key metrics
 - Setup alerts when certain thresholds are passed, integrate with Slack, Pagerduty for incident notiications

 ## Cost considerations